Even today, hundreds of Icelanders worship the ancient Norse gods and goddesses. But who exactly were these deities?

 Most Eagerly Awaiting the Outcome of the Barfight

-Realms: Queen of the Norse underworld, the dead and death
+Realms: Queen of the Norse underworld, god of death and the dead

 Family: Her father is Loki and her brother is the terrible wolf Fenrir

 Fun fact: Hel was half dead and half alive

 This girl is most definitely not rooting for Thor.
 Hel was born when Loki took a fancy to her mother, Angerboda.
 With her half-giant dad and giantess mother — an ancestry that she’s described as showing by appearing half blue — she shouldn’t technically be a Norse goddess, but she aces it.

 In fact, she does her father proud when it comes to being mean.
 Odin’s wife may be the queen of Asgard, but Hel rules the Norse underworld as her dark counterpart.
 Fittingly, she’s also the goddess of death and the dead.

 Famously blasé to any kind of suffering, the daughter of Loki might’ve found it amusing when Thor thought he killed his own wife.
 Some say that she always wears a grim expression, so even if she found Thor’s confusion a treat, she wouldn’t have smiled.
 To make matters more interesting, she also refused to release Balder, her father’s murder victim, from the underworld.